Appliance Pick Pack System Overview

 • They were able to complete every task successfully.

 • We observed if they noticed some small differences with instructions, and asked them if they saw the change, which one of them didn’t.
-After this observation, and after speaking with the UX content team, I decided to change this screen so that it’s more of a clear sentence of what they need to do.
+After this observation, and after meeting with the UX content team, I decided to change this screen so that it’s more of a clear sentence of what they need to do.